EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

   ```
 - However, these commands are integrated into the `evernode reputationd status` and `evernode log` commands in an abstract manner.

+### e.
+When your host account's reputation score is zero
+- If your host account's reputation score is zero, it may lead to meeting conditions where the reputation value of the host is turned to zero.
+Please review the [reputation deduction criteria](evernode-host/#host-reputation) carefully.